 This soft lilac eyeshadow looks stunning on Vanessa Hudgens, and is the perfect example of using color all over the eye while keeping things minimal.
 The purple shadow is blended just right all the way out to the tail of the eyebrow, and a soft highlight is applied right under the brow bone to tie everything together.
-For this look, you can use a few varying shades of purple from an eyeshadow compact, plus a soft, fluffy blending brush for seamless blending.
+For this look, you can use a few varying shades of purple from an eyeshadow compact, plus a soft, fluffy brush for seamless blending.

 The Perfect Pout

 There's nothing better than minimal makeup brought to life by a powerful pout.
 This magenta lipstick with a touch of fuchsia is perfect for Priyanka Chopra, and the metallic shine adds that certain je ne sais quoi.
 Since there are multiple tones and variations of purple, you can use any color you feel suits you the best.
 With soft eyeshadow and mascara, the lip steals the show and is perfect for those who want to incorporate color into their makeup look, but want to take things one step at a time.

 Winnie Harlow rocks this metallic "blurple" shadow and looks divine, while the rest of the face is soft—focusing all the attention on her royal purple lids.
 Metallic glints reflect light in all the right places, creating an impactful, non-traditional smokey eye.
 To recreate Winnie's look on your own canvas, pat plenty of metallic shadow from lid to create for as much color payoff as possible.